-TIP!
-Bonus suggestion from one reluctant yogi to another?
+Tip: Bonus suggestion from one reluctant yogi to another?
 Do ten minutes of Shavasana feel more like fifty to you too?
 ‘Augment’ the boring bits of yoga with an audiobook and still technically call it ‘a noble meeting of mind/body/soul’.

-Which two will you pick?
+Which will you pick?

 Still can’t decide?
 My top two are Crazy Rich Asians – and – for dog-lovers especially – Judy: The Unforgettable Story of the Dog Who Went to War.
 For more book recommendations, don’t miss:

 - Novels and non-fiction: The Best Books about Thailand

 - Travel guides: The Best Thailand Travel Guides